USNavalResearchLaboratory/comsol2aero/README.md

 ```

 ## Documentation
-The comsol2aero documentation can be displayed by executing:
+The comsol2aero documentation and examples command line arguments can be displayed by executing:
 ```
 comsol2aero --help
 ```
-Example meshes are located in the ```examples``` folder.
+The example meshes are located in the ```examples``` folder.